-Are you looking for a dog that considers chasing cats as a waste of time because he can actually chase lions?
+Are you looking for a dog that considers chasing cats as a waste of time because he can chase lions?
 Do you need a dog that is suited for your active lifestyle?

 Do you need a fearless family protector?
 The Rhodesian Ridgeback, also known as the African lion dog could be your ideal choice.